cdisc-org/analysis-results-standard/project/docs/GlobalDisplaySection.md

 # Class: GlobalDisplaySection

-_A part of a tabular display containing one or more pieces of informational text._
+_A global definition for part of a tabular display containing one or more pieces of informational text that may be used in multiple displays._